code-dot-org/code-dot-org/code-studio/README.md

 Tests are found in the [test](test) subdirectory.
 Use **`npm test`** to run [Mocha](https://mochajs.org/) tests with [Chai assertions](http://chaijs.com/api/assert/) and [Istanbul](https://github.com/gotwarlost/istanbul) coverage.

+To debug tests in the browser, add a `debugger` statement in the test you want to debug and use **`npm run debug`**.
+This will launch the browser in the debugger at in initial breakpoint before any tests.
+Go to the source tab, hit run, and the debugger will stop inside your test.

 ## Code style

 Please follow our [style guide](../STYLEGUIDE.md).
 We've set up linting to help: